Emmy lucy Smith

 Fellow Since 2001

-This profile was prepared when Emmy Lucy Smith was elected to the Ashoka Fellowship in 2001.
+This description of Emmy lucy Smith's work was prepared when Emmy lucy Smith was elected to the Ashoka Fellowship in 2001.

 The New Idea